 With the script editor, you can quickly write test scripts from within the web app.

-While most users might switch to using k6 as a CLI locally together with their IDE of choice, organizational security rules vary from organization to organization.
+While most users run k6 Cloud on the CLI with their IDE of choice, organizational security rules vary from organization to organization.
 Some users can't install applications without a review from their security team.